vricop/clicasa/README.md

 # Clicasa for [proun.es](https://www.proun.es/)

-This is fake a project for a Front-end test interview for [proun.es](https://www.proun.es/).
+This is a Front-end test for a job interview at  [proun.es](https://www.proun.es/).
+The final result can be seent at [https://clicasa.vercel.app/](https://clicasa.vercel.app/)

 ## Aproach